 Since relocating to Humboldt County, with the help of a new small and dedicated team of volunteers, The Other Side of the Fence has expanded to include our final two programs that aim to reach directly into the heart of the problem of abuse, neglect, and/or abandonment.

 Keep Our Pets is a community outreach program designed to keep pets from being abandoned by their owners through tough times.
 After years of our phone ringing off the hook with pet owners trying to relinquish their pets, I learned that many of the problems these pet owners are facing are solvable.
 Most pets just need a little obedience training and extra exercise.
-This program offers low cost services that benefit both our community, and your family.
+This program offers low-cost services that benefit both our community, and your family.

 Revitalize Humboldt is a community service program.
 This program expanded our mission to include providing relief to the poor, disabled, and elderly.
 This program supports our original purpose of preventing cruelty to animals by helping to relieve household tensions that often lead to child and animal neglect, abuse, and abandonment.
-The low cost services offered through this program are intended to reduce the stress associated with a home that is “falling apart”.
-Financial difficulty hits most of us at some point in our lives, and The Other Side of the Fence is designed to help, so you can spend the time and money necessary to ensure your family (including pets) is well taken care of.
+The low-cost services offered through this program are intended to reduce the stress associated with a home that is “falling apart”.
+Financial difficulty hits most of us at some point in our lives, and The Other Side of the Fence is designed to help, so you can spend the time and money necessary to ensure your family (including pets) are well taken care of.
 Providing a safe environment and affordable services are other key goals.